The risk factors for hearth conditions stem from lifestyle choices

 Both the bacterium-shaped, soft and toy-like device and the app is user-friendly and clean-cut.
 The app visualizes the results of Skeeper’s measurements nicely and unambiguously providing a detailed history of the assessments.
 I could measure my heartbeat and heart rate regularity.
-Smartsound said on the website that they do not use ultra-sonic sounds created by electronic devices, but they collect clear heartbeat sounds through their strong microphone.
+Smartsound said on their website that they do not use ultra-sonic sounds created by electronic devices, but they collect clear heartbeat sounds through their strong microphone.

 After every auscultation session, the gadget also sends data to the app about the heart age.
 Honestly, I have no idea what that means, how it is measured and what a user can do with it.
 I found no clinical, medical or any other scientific explanation for measuring heart age on Skeeper’s website – thus it would be great if the company could provide this information in the future.

 After I had my coffee, Skeeper told me to never drink again